1. Hang a mirror on a wall opposite a window

 The reflective surface of a mirror will help to bounce light around the room, making it feel brighter and more open.
 For instance, if you have a small window in your bathroom, hanging a mirror on the wall opposite it will help to reflect the light and make the space feel larger.
 In fact, you can use this trick in any room of your house - it's a great way to make a dark and dreary space feel lighter and airier.

 While dark colors can make a room feel cozy, they can also make it feel small and cramped.
 On the other hand, painting your walls and ceiling white will help to reflect light, making the space feel brighter and more open.

 3. Install solar tubes or skylights

 If you're looking for a more permanent solution to increase natural light in your home, consider installing solar tubes or skylights.
 Solar tubes are relatively inexpensive and easy to install, and they can provide a significant amount of natural light.
-Skylights are another great option, but they can be more expensive and may require more work to install.
+Skylights are another great option, but they can be more expensive and require more work.